johnzhoudev/leetcode-practice/season_4_neetcode_150_again/readme.md

 - 01 Knapsack, or expanding set of reachable sums - 416 Partition Equal Subset Sum

 ## 2D DP
+- Longest Common Subsequence - build up, use or not use - 1143
+- DFS with memoization / state machine - Best time to buy or sell stock with cooldown 309
+- knapsack with unlimited coins - coin change 2 518
+- DFS with Memoization for Knapsack like question - 494 Target Sum
+- interleaving string - dfs with memoization - 97 interleaving string

 Cheat Sheet: https://docs.google.com/spreadsheets/d/1LaQWNzYnkYukygLMTQt7lBV11lc1F30hTDcCrjswn-U/edit?gid=0#gid=0